 The amount a student borrows to attend school is never the amount they ultimately pay.
 While student loans generally don’t require payments until graduation, interest on those loans begins to accrue immediately.

-- Degree satisfaction may or may not be linked to student debt; though the average medical school debt exceeds the average law school debt by 69%, indebted medical school graduates are more than twice as likely to consider their degree worth the debt.
+- Degree satisfaction may or may not be linked to student debt, but indebted medical school graduates are more than twice as likely to consider their degree worth the debt.

 Federal Loans and Repayment

-Students pursuing post-graduate education may use federal Grad PLUS loans, which carry a 7.54% interest rate for the 2022-2023 academic year.
+Students pursuing post-graduate education may use federal Grad PLUS loans, which carry 9.08% interest rate for the 2024-2025 academic year.

-- $60,000 is the average starting salary for a law school graduate working in the public sector.
+- $57,500 is the median starting salary for a law school graduate working in the public sector.

-- $68,300 is the average starting salary for those in the private sector.
+- $200,000 is the median starting salary for those in the private sector.

-- It is impossible for the average lawyer working in the public or private sector to pay off federal student loans if they follow CFPB recommendations and guidelines.
+- It is very difficult for the average lawyer working in the public sector to pay off federal student loans if they follow CFPB recommendations and guidelines.

 - A maximum of 36% of all income should go toward paying off debt, as federal guidelines recommend.

-- Graduates of the Florida Coastal School of Law borrowed an average of $145,245; their median starting salary is $41,280, giving them the worst debt-to-income ratio among all law school graduates.
+- Graduates of the Whittier Law School borrowed an average of $204,664; their median starting salary is $40,747, giving them the worst debt-to-income ratio among all law school graduates.

-- It will take 18 years for the average FCSL graduate to pay off the amount borrowed, assuming 36% of their income goes toward repayments.
+- It will take about 16 years for the average Whittier graduate to pay off the amount borrowed, assuming ~60% of their income goes toward repayments.

-- Brigham Young University graduates get the best deal in terms of debt-to-income ratios; their median starting salaries are $65,457 while the average amount borrowed is $49,710.
+- Vanderbilt University law school graduates get the best deal in terms of debt-to-income ratios; their mean starting salaries are $205,000 while the average amount borrowed is $151,118.

 Median Salary | % Income | Monthly Payment | Years to Zero Debt | Total Cost |